In partnership with

 Swindled

-Sue Shepherd was born in Harrow, she then spent several years living in Hertfordshire before taking a leap of faith across The Solent to the picturesque Isle of Wight, thirteen years ago.
+Sue Shepherd was born in Harrow, she then spent several years living in Hertfordshire before, thirteen years ago, taking a leap of faith across the Solent to picturesque Isle of Wight.
 Sue lives with her two sons, and their two dogs, a Standard Poodle named Forrest, and a Cavachon called Sky.

 Now writing under the name S E Shepherd, Sue’s first crime novel, Swindled, Book 1 in The Sandlin PI Series was published in September 2021 by Hobeck Books.
 Swindled is winner of a 2022 Chill with a Book Premier Readers' Award.

 Sue will be presenting Swindled at the festival this year.
-The novel is a tale of how the strong bond of friendship can overcome the darkness of deception, and a gripping new thriller that you won’t want to put down.
-The second in the series, Cousin Ash, was also published by Hobeck Books in August 2022.
-The third, New Memories will be published by Hobeck Books in August 2024.
+The novel is a tale of how the strong bond of friendship can overcome the darkness of deception.
+It is a gripping thriller that you won’t want to put down.
+The second in the series, Cousin Ash, was published by Hobeck Books in August 2022.
+The third, New Memories was published by Hobeck Books in August 2024.

 X - @thatsueshepherd.
 Facebook - @SueShepherdWrites